gbin/err-gitbot/README.md

-# err-gitbot plugin a that watchs your git repositories.
+# err-gitbot a plugin that watches your git repositories.

 For more information about err you can find it here: https://github.com/errbotio/errbot